anuket-project/anuket-specifications/doc/tech/roadmap.md

 <a name="6.4"></a>
 ## 6.4 Dependencies with Industry Communities

-The CNTT is collaboratively working with other standard bodies within the Open Source industry.
-Some of the projects are
+The CNTT is collaboratively working with other standard bodies and open source communities such as:
 - OpenStack
 - OPNFV
 - ONAP
 - CNCF
 - ETSI NFV ISG
+- TIP

 <a name="6.4.1"></a>
 ### 6.4.1 Dependencies with OPNFV and OVP